tehtbl/awesome-note-taking/README.md

 * [Dendron](https://github.com/dendronhq/dendron) - VSCode plugin that uses hierarchical note structure.
 * [Logseq](https://github.com/logseq/logseq) - Local-first, non-linear, outliner notebook for organizing and sharing your personal knowledge base.
 * [Bangle.io](https://bangle.io) - A free alternative to Notion that takes markdown notes saved right in your computer
+* [Note-CLI](https://github.com/yuis-ice/note-cli) - Converts a markdown file to a SQLite database and provides a regular-expression searching capability

 ## [↑](#-contents) Free and Paid Plans